 Pursuant to the Massachusetts Environmental Policy Act (MEPA; M.G.L.c.30, ss.
-61-62I) and Section 11.11 of the MEPA Regulations (301 CMR 11.00), I have reviewed the Expanded Environmental Notification Form (EENF) for this project and hereby grant a Waiver from the categorical requirement to prepare an Environmental Impact Report (EIR).
+61-62I) and Sections 11.06 and 11.11 of the MEPA Regulations (301 CMR 11.00), I have reviewed the Expanded Environmental Notification Form (EENF) and hereby propose to grant a Waiver from the categorical requirement to prepare an Environmental Impact Report (EIR).
+In a separate Certificate also issued today, I have set forth the outstanding issues related to the project that can be addressed by permitting agencies.